cloudflare/cloudflare-docs/products/workers/src/content/learning/profiling-workers.md

 # Profiling Workers

-For long-running or complex Workers, `wrangler inspect`(beta) will help you understand what part of your code takes the longest time to execute.
+For long-running or complex Workers, `wrangler inspect` (beta) will help you understand which parts of your code require the most time to execute.

 As part of the Workers platform's integration with Chrome Developer Tools, you can use `wrangler dev --inspect` to get a CPU profile of your Worker.

 <StreamVideo id="f11809a382160334e9be9a2aedf13d1d" />

-`wrangler inspect` will only work on Wrangler version v1.19.3 or later.
+`wrangler inspect` is only available in Wrangler v1.19.3 or later.
 Check what version you have before continuing.
 If you need to update Wrangler, refer to the guide on [upgrading Wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update).

 ## Profiling an example project